Wildapfel/portfolio/projects/dge_nitrate_pathways/README.md

 - Adapt to Snakemake

 *Workflow-Overview*:
+1. Data-Acquisition:
-1. Data-Acquisition: Reference-Data and Experimental Data
+    Reference-Data and Experimental Data
 2. Prepare Reference-Data:
-    2.2.
+    Index the transcriptomic data of the Arabidopsis thalian with Kallisto
+3. QC & Trimming:
+    Evaluate the RNA-seq data with fastqc and trim with seqtk
+4. Quantification:
+    Map processed reads to Transcriptome with Kallisto
+5. Data preprocessing:
+    Normalize, log2transform and plot inspection

 *Source*:
 Public RNA-seq data from NCBI: [PRJNA750466](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA750466&o=acc_s%3Aa)